 For example, if you’ve taken a few graphic design classes and feel confident in your abilities, why not market yourself as a freelance graphic designer?
-If you’re a teacher looking to score a little extra cash, why not offer online tutoring in your subject area?
+If you’re a teacher looking to start a side hustle to score a little extra cash , why not offer online tutoring in your subject area?

 While most online freelancers sell their skills on a freelance platform such as Fiverr, Upwork, or Toptal, you can also use your personal website or blog for marketing your services to your audience.

 This is a particularly good strategy if your freelancing skills are directly related to your site’s niche: for example, if you run a blog about food photography, it stands to reason that you would sell your services as a freelance food photographer.